ChackDan/PStemp/Set-AzureRmServiceFabricUpgradeType.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmServiceFabricUpgradeType** set upgrade type to automatic or manual with specific ServiceFabric code version
+Use **Set-AzureRmServiceFabricUpgradeType** set upgrade type to automatic or manual with specific ServiceFabric code version.

 ## EXAMPLES